ssc-spc-ccoe-cei/aws-guardrails-cac-solution/README.md

 ### Upload and unpack the package

-- Open a cloudshell instance on the Main Ogranization account
+- Open a cloudshell instance on the Main Organization account
 - Select Actions -> Upload and upload the cloudshell_package.zip, if there is already a file named cloudshell-package.zip you will need to remove the existing file.
 - From the shell execute ```unzip ./cloudshell_package.zip -d /tmp/gc-dash```